Young And The Restless’ Stunning Character TransformationsPublished on October 4, 2017. Updated March 9, 2022

 Prostitute turned cult member turned high-society socialite?
 The transformation of one Nikki Reed turned Nikki Newman has been interesting to watch over the years.
 While she had a hard start to her life, it’s been a downhill battle for her ever since she met Victor Newman while working as a stripper.
 You can’t necessarily describe the Nikki Newman character as a heroine or even a person with a sweet heart, but she has been one to work hard at keeping her family together and she is truly a celebration of the classic underdog story.
 She has gone from being nothing to now living in the lap of luxury, which is certainly a huge and stunning transformation.

 1. Michael Baldwin

-For anyone who has only just started watching the Y&R, it’s hard to believe that the Michael Baldwin character was a sleaze ball who not only sexually harassed Christine Blair, but also tried to rape her.
+For anyone who has only just started watching Y&R, it’s hard to believe that the Michael Baldwin character was a sleaze-ball who not only sexually harassed Christine Blair, but also tried to assault her.
 Over the years, Michael has turned his back on his dark ways, and has become a loving husband, a lawyer that fights for justice and a respected member of the community.
 If audiences were told in the ‘90s that Christine Blair and Paul Williams would actually be the best of friends with Baldwin, they may have laughed.
-To boot, Baldwin shares a loving relationship with Lauren Fenmore where the two have been able to remain together (with their own ups and downs) for over ten years…an anomaly by soap opera standards.
+To boot, Baldwin shares a loving relationship with Lauren Fenmore where the two have been able to remain together (with their own ups and downs) for over ten years… an anomaly by soap opera standards.